Interpolating with generalized Assouad dimensions: Self-similar sets and decreasing sequences

 \subsection{Explicit lower bounds for a class of self-similar sets}

-Given some $m\in\N$ with $m\geq 3$ and $t\in(0,1)$, consider the homogeneous self-similar IFS defined by
+Given some $m\in\N$ with $m\geq 3$ and $t>0$, consider the homogeneous self-similar IFS defined by

 Denote the attractor of this IFS by $K$.
-Note that when $t$ is irrational, this IFS satisfies the exponential separation condition (see \cite[Theorem~1.6]{hoc2014} for an explicit statement and proof) and $\dimH K=\tfrac{\log 3}{\log m}$.
+Note that when $t$ is irrational, this IFS satisfies the exponential separation condition (see \cite[Theorem~1.6]{zbl:1337.28015} for an explicit statement and proof) and $\dimH K=\tfrac{\log 3}{\log m}$.
+As described in the proof of \cite[Theorem~7.3.1]{zbl:1467.28001}, one can use work of Shmerkin \cite{zbl:1426.11079} together with the fact that the IFS satisfies the exponential separation condition to show that $\dimqA K = \dimH K$.
 Observe that $C\subset K$, where $C$ is the Cantor set consisting of the points